 Although Sandie Docker always imagined she would be published one day, she knew it required a lot of self-belief and determination.
 But after studying at the Australian Writers' Centre, Sandie finally found the confidence and passion to keep going until she reached her dream of becoming a women's fiction author.
-She has now published three books with Penguin, including The Kookaburra Creek Cafe, The Cottage At Rosella Cove, and The Banksia Bay Beach Shack.
+She has now published five books with Penguin, including The Redgum River Retreat, The Wattle Island Book Club, The Banksia Bay Beach Shack, The Cottage At Rosella Cove, and The Kookaburra Creek Cafe.

 The road to publication was not always easy.
 Sandie had written two manuscripts and had sent out a lot of queries, but landing a publishing deal remained elusive.

 “I was getting some nearly yeses through the querying process, but wasn't getting over the line,” Sandie says.
 “And I thought, ‘there must be something missing from either my writing or my approach'.
 And that's when I decided to do some courses.”